JeremyRand/namecoin.org/_posts/2023-01-10-week-one-of-internship-robert-nganga.md

 While resolving some of the [issues](https://github.com/namecoin/heteronculous-horklump/issues), I am now working on blocking system calls that transfer data to an IP address+port that is not the targeted proxy.

 This work was funded by Outreachy under the Tor Project umbrella.

+*Publishing of this post was delayed by infrastructure issues on Namecoin Project's end; we apologize for the delay, which was not due to any fault of Robert.*